fromheten/fromheten.github.io/_posts/2017-04-15-Building_a_NixOS_server_from_a_Intel_NUC.md

 # Step 3.1: Encrypted file system

 You [should use](https://www.eff.org/deeplinks/2011/12/newyears-resolution-full-disk-encryption-every-computer-you-own) [full disk encryption](https://www.eff.org/document/defending-privacy-us-border-guide-travelers-carrying-digital-devices).
-In many operating such as Ubuntu and MacOS it's as easy as checking a box during setup.
+In many operating systems such as Ubuntu and MacOS it's as easy as checking a box during setup.
 Here, we need to run a few commands.
 This sections credits are due to [Martijn Vermaat](https://gist.github.com/martijnvermaat/76f2e24d0239470dd71050358b4d5134).

 * Set up the encrypted LUKS partition and open it for editing